seasonedcc/croods/docs/docs/the-fetch.md

 - **Empty state** - when there's no items in the backend response and your list is empty
 - **Error state** - whenever your API breaks

-This is a very common pattern will soon will leave your code looking something like this:
+This very common pattern will soon leave your code looking something like this:

 ```
 import { useCroods } from 'croods'